Publication Ethics and Malpractice Statement

 Ethical Guideline for Journal Publication

-The publication of an article in JAEL: Journal of Arabic Education and Linguistic, is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in J-CeLL, is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific methods.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the editor, the reviewer, the publisher, and the society.
-As the publisher of JAEL: Journal of Arabic Education and Linguistics, postgraduate of UIN Alauddin takes its duties of guardianship over all stages of publishing seriously and it recognizes its ethical and other responsibilities.
-Master of Arabic language education program at UIN Alauddin committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+As the publisher of J-CeLL, the Faculty of Adab and Humaniora takes its duties of guardianship over all stages of publishing seriously and it recognizes its ethical and other responsibilities.
+The Faculty of Adab and Humaniora committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

-The editors of JAEL: Journal of Arabic Education and Linguistics are responsible for deciding which articles submitted to the journal should be published.
+The editors of J-CeLL is responsible for deciding which articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making their decisions.

 It is basically the author’s duty to only submit a manuscript that is free from plagiarism and academic malpractices.
 The editor, however, will check all submitted papers through Turnitin.